 What is Sikhism?

-Sikhism is a monotheistic faith founded by Guru Nanak Dev Ji.
+Sikhism is a monotheistic faith founded by Guru Nanak Ji.
 It teaches remembrance of God, honest living, and selfless service, embracing equality and compassion for all.

 Who are Sikhs?